ravern/cake/README.md

 require "cake"

 default :two

 phony :one
 target :one, desc: "Being first isn't everything" do |env|
-  puts "Building one..."
-end
+  run "echo", ["Or is it really?"] end

+phony :two
 target :two, deps: [:one], desc: "Being the second is nothing" do |env|
-  puts "Building two..."
-end
+  run "echo", ["Or so it was..."] end

 Cake.run